 Welcome to the 19th anniversary of our holiday tradition It’s a Wonderful Life: Live in Chicago!
 Frank Capra’s story resonates with audiences as strongly today as its 1947 premiere.
 Likewise, our staged production draws passionate returning patrons and creates new fans annually.
 Over the years, we’ve delighted 60,000+ people and featured the work of over 30 Ensemble members and Artistic Affiliates.

 The story’s themes are timeless and universal.
-It’s both heartbreaking and heartwarming we need and seek these annual reminders – to value kindness, to support our communities, to uplift others, to caution against greed, and to protect those struggling with despair.
+It’s both heartbreaking and heartwarming we need these annual reminders – to value kindness, to support our communities, to uplift others, to caution against greed, and to protect those struggling with despair.

 This story reminds us of the fragility of life.
 Capra’s brilliant sentiment – “Each man’s life touches so many other lives.
 When he isn’t around, he leaves an awful hole, doesn’t he?” – hits our souls deeper this year as we grapple with a global pandemic.
 With so much loss and disorder around us, we must search harder to find hope and our center.